werlang/impermax-filter/README.md

 # impermax-filter

-This repo provide a simple filter function for those using the impermax dapp.
+This repo provide a simple filter function for those using the [Impermax](https://www.impermax.finance/) dapp.

 ## Motivation